Zasilkovna/prestashop-1.6/README.md

 - If there is any problem with the module feel free to contact us on support@packeta.com

 #### Provided functions:
-- Widget integration for selection pickup points in the eshop cart
+- Integration of [widget v6](https://widget.packeta.com/v6) for selection of pickup points in the e-shop cart.
+- Support for pickup points of external carriers.
-- Delivery on address by a Packetery external shipment carrier
+- Delivery to the address via Packeta external carriers.
+- Information about the selected pickup point/carrier in the PrestaShop order detail.
+- In the PrestaShop order detail, it is possible to change the selected pickup point using the v6 widget.
+- Display of information about the selected pickup point in the last step of the order, in the "order confirmation" email and in the order detail of the registered user.
-- Export shipments to a csv file that can be imported in the [client section](https://client.packeta.com/).
+- Export shipments to a CSV file, which can be imported in the [client section](https://client.packeta.com/).

 ### Limitations
 - the module does not currently support multistore